 AVI50415 Diploma of Aviation (Instrument Rating)

-- Hold an Australian Private Pilot Licence or higher
+- Hold an Australian Commercial Pilot Licence (Aeroplane)

 - Hold a Class 1 Medical

-- 54 hours cross-country flight time as pilot in command
+- Possess at least 50 hours of cross-country flight time as pilot in command (Attained during CPL training)

 AWA Course Outline: